“This post may contain affiliate links. Please read my disclosure for more info.

 A template will speed up the process, but it’ll also make it easy to compare months and see where you’re making progress.

 Here are 10 Free Budget Templates you can take a look at and download whichever one you like.

 Good, now you’ll need your bank statement.
 You want to capture every nickel you’re spending, and put it into a category.

 Don’t be surprised, if your expenses are higher than your income.
 It happens.
 But we’re gonna start reversing that.

-It’s just a time to discuss things like:
+Your weekly money meeting is just a time to strategize together about things like:

 - Did we stay within our budget this week?

 - Are our budgeted amounts working?

 - What’s happening next week?
 Any work lunches you need to plan for, or birthdays you’ll need a gift for?
 Does the car need an oil change?